-When pharmaceuticals lose their effectiveness, appropriate treatment options are determined based on the progression and severity of the disease and include traditional laser therapy (e.g. selective laser trabeculoplasty ("SLT"), minimally invasive stents/shunts (e.g. MIGS), and open surgery (e.g. trabeculectomy)).
+When pharmaceuticals lose their effectiveness, appropriate treatment options are determined based on the progression and severity of the disease and include traditional laser therapy (e.g., selective laser trabeculoplasty ("SLT"), minimally invasive stents/shunts (e.g., minimally invasive glaucoma surgery) and open surgery (e.g., trabeculectomy)).
 These treatment alternatives also have significant shortcomings due to treatment effects that dissipate over time, repeat procedures that are less effective or not clinically advised, limited indications of use, and significant complication risks.